hackerevents/hackerevents/README.md

 * A list of upcoming events about software.
 * A quick access to Call For Presentation pages.
+* Provide an ical feed of events for each country.

 #### Open to contribution